 By far, the fastest growing economic sector in the country is in the technology or “knowledge sector.”
 According to Forbes and Sageworks, it grew by 18 percent in the last year, which is more than double the average growth rate for all industries during the same period.
 Unfortunately, engaging this sector presents a significant and somewhat unique challenge for West Virginia.

 A study released in 2017 by WalletHub, a credit score and financial information site, looked at the most and least educated states in America.
 The study ranked overall educational attainment and the quality of education in each state.
-A variety of sources were used as a basis for the report, including the U.S. Census Bureau, National Center for Education Statistics, The Chronicle of Higher Education and U.S. News & World Report.
+A variety of sources were used as a basis for the report, including the U.S. Census Bureau, National Center for Education Statistics, The Chronicle of Higher Education and U.S. post & World Report.

 Predictably, West Virginia was ranked 50th among all states for educational attainment and came in last place for percent of associate degree holders, college-experienced adults, percent of bachelor’s degree holders and percent of professional degree holders.
 While being ranked 50th in state-by-state comparisons has become an all too familiar thing for West Virginia, this ranking is especially significant.
 It’s significant because it represents the biggest barrier to achieving balanced economic diversification.

 The most important factor for basic participation in the national knowledge sector is the availability of an educated workforce.
 Simply put, the greater the availability of an educated workforce, the greater the opportunity for participation and success.
 Clearly, West Virginia is “officially” in last place in this regard.
 Nevertheless, West Virginia must participate in the knowledge sector if the economy is to be truly balanced and diversified.